peregrineshahin/ChessProgrammingWiki/content/EvaluationLinear.md

 and second if the function is [homogeneous](https://en.wikipedia.org/wiki/Homogeneous_function) of degree 1:

 [](File:EvalLinearFormula3.jpg)
-It depends on the definition and [independence](https://en.wikipedia.org/wiki/Linear_independence) of features and the acceptance of the [axiom of choice](https://en.wikipedia.org/wiki/Axiom_of_choice) ([Ernst Zermelo](Ernst_Zermelo "Ernst Zermelo") 1904), whether additive real number functions are linear or not [[3]](#cite_note-3) .
+It depends on the definition and [independence](https://en.wikipedia.org/wiki/Linear_independence) of features and the acceptance of the [axiom of choice](https://en.wikipedia.org/wiki/Axiom_of_choice) ([Ernst Zermelo](Ernst_Zermelo "Ernst Zermelo") 1904), whether additive real number functions are linear or not <a id="cite-note-3" href="#cite-ref-3">[3]</a> .
 Features are either related to single pieces ([material](Material "Material")), their location ([piece-square tables](Piece-Square_Tables "Piece-Square Tables")), or more sophisticated, considering interactions of multiple pawns and pieces, based on certain [patterns](Evaluation_Patterns "Evaluation Patterns") or [chunks](Chunking "Chunking").
 Often several phases to first process simple features and after building appropriate data structures, in consecutive phases more complex features based on patterns and chunks are used.

-Based on that, to distinguish [first-order](https://en.wikipedia.org/wiki/First-order), [second-order](https://en.wikipedia.org/wiki/Second-order), etc. terms, makes more sense than using the arbitrary terms linear vs. nonlinear evaluation [[4]](#cite_note-4) .
+Based on that, to distinguish [first-order](https://en.wikipedia.org/wiki/First-order), [second-order](https://en.wikipedia.org/wiki/Second-order), etc. terms, makes more sense than using the arbitrary terms linear vs. nonlinear evaluation <a id="cite-note-4" href="#cite-ref-4">[4]</a> .
 With respect to [tuning](Automated_Tuning "Automated Tuning"), one has to take care that features are independent, which is not always that simple.
 Hidden dependencies may otherwise make the evaluation function hard to maintain with undesirable nonlinear effects.

 ## General Aspects